haruki7049/harulisp/README.md

 - [x] make REPL
 - [ ] make standard library written in harulisp
 - [ ] add more operator
+- [ ] add variable's type, this expression is as this, (define i: int 3).

 ### command line argments parser